Israel kills 42 in Gaza as Netanyahu warns war will go on - WTMJ

 Hamas and the Islamic Jihad militant group have acknowledged 20 fighters killed in the fighting.
 Israel says the real number is far higher and has released the names and photos of two dozen alleged operatives it says were “eliminated.”

 The assault has displaced some 34,000 Palestinians from their homes, U.N.
-Mideast envoy Tor Wennesland told the Security Council on Sunday.
+Mideast envoy Tor Wennesland told an emergency meeting of the U.N.
+Security Council, where eight foreign ministers spoke about the conflict.

+Efforts by China, Norway and Tunisia to get the U.N. body to issue a statement, including a call for the cessation of hostilities, have been blocked by the United States, which, according to diplomats, is concerned it could interfere with diplomatic efforts to stop the violence.

+Palestinian Foreign Minister Riad Al-Malki urged the Security Council to take action to end Israeli attacks.
+Israel’s U.N. ambassador, Gilad Erdan, urged the council to condemn Hamas’ “indiscriminate and unprovoked attacks.”

 The turmoil has also spilled over elsewhere, fueling protests in the occupied West Bank and stoking violence within Israel between its Jewish and Arab citizens, with clashes and vigilante attacks on people and property.